 1) Does the offer add up?

 Ensure everything in the documents adds up to what you were offered verbally already.
-Details to look out for are title, department, location, reporting line, work hours, vacation entitlement, salary, benefits, start date and more.
+According to a survey by CareerBuilder, 36% of employees found errors in their job offer letters.
+Details to look out for are job title, department, location, reporting line, work hours, vacation entitlement, salary, benefits, start date, and more.
 Clarify any discrepancies with the HR representative sooner rather than later.
 I have seen candidates rejecting job offers solely due to the written offer containing wrong information; this is obviously not a great first impression for any candidate.

 2) Is the remuneration fair?

-How does it benchmark against your peers and your industry?
-Make sure you are happy with the pay now and find out when the next pay review will be for you, and how realistic it will be to get an increase at that point.
+The remuneration offered must be fair and benchmarked against peers and industry standards.
+A study by Payscale found that 82% of employees believed that their salary and benefits package was important to their overall job satisfaction.
+Make sure you are happy with the pay now, and find out when the next pay review will be for you and how realistic it will be to get an increase at that point.
 The package you start with has to keep you happy until the next pay hike.

 3) Is the location going to work for you?

-By this I mean both the office layout as well as the physical location of the office.
-Some people can’t stand an open office landscape, others thrive.
-Some of us love an hour’s commute in the morning as it gives them some quality alone time.
+The physical location and office layout are essential factors to consider when evaluating the job offer.
+A study by the Harvard Business Review found that a comfortable work environment could boost productivity and increase job satisfaction.
+Some people can’t stand an open office landscape, while others thrive.
+Some of us love an hour’s commute in the morning as it gives us some quality alone time.
 Others think a minute commuting is a minute wasted.
 You need to visualize what it will be like to travel there and back, day out and day in.

 4) Will you like the people?

-Does your new team and boss seem like a happy bunch that will welcome you or will they leave you to your own devices?
+Does your new team and boss seem like a happy bunch that will welcome you, or will they leave you to your own devices?
 Is the corporate culture in line with your own values and ideas?
-If you connect with people, they are likely to have the same feeling for you and they will naturally support you.
+If you connect with people, they will likely have the same feeling for you and naturally support you.

 5) Do you understand exactly what you will be doing in your new job?